Nurse Herbalist: Job Description, Duties and Requirements

 In addition to education and licensing as a nurse, a nurse herbalist needs specialized training in herbalism.
 Interested students should look for an accredited school or certificate program with a specialization in herbalism.
 Professionals who practice as herbalists often have a master's degree in herbal medicine.

 The American Herbalist Guild is one body that promotes professional competency in herbalism.
 Another is the AHNA, the American Holistic Nursing Association.
-Although holistic nursing is recognized by the American Nursing Association as a professional speciality, membership in either the AHNA or the American Herbalist Guild is voluntary and no examination is required for membership.
+Although holistic nursing is recognized by the American Nursing Association as a professional specialty, membership in either the AHNA or the American Herbalist Guild is voluntary and no examination is required for membership.

 The certification body for traditional Chinese herbal medicine is the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM).
 Applicants must meet background requirements of formal education and apprenticeship or on-the-job training, then take and passes three exams, in the foundations of Oriental medicine, Chinese herbology and biomedicine.